metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Cron/README.md

     field is not specified.

-    For more information on base, crontab and other time related keys, please refer to [Algorithm::Cron](https://metacpan.org/pod/Algorithm::Cron) Contstructor Attributes.
+    For more information on base, crontab and other time related keys, please refer to [Algorithm::Cron](https://metacpan.org/pod/Algorithm::Cron) Constructor Attributes.

 - code => sub {...}

     Mandatory.
 Is the code that will be executed whenever the crontab rule fires.
     Note that this code \*MUST\* be non-blocking.
+For tasks that are naturally blocking, the recommended solution would be to enqueue tasks in a job queue (like the [Minion](https://metacpan.org/pod/Minion) queue, that will play nicelly with any Mojo project).

 # METHODS